Log In UI - Components

 2. In Geometry - 2D > Size, set button width (W) to 500 and height (H) to 100, to match the width of the tag line.

-3. In the Control section, deselect the Hover check box because we don't want the hover effect for the button.
+3. In the Control section, clear the Hover checkbox because we don't want the hover effect for the button.

 4. Select buttonBackground in Navigator to display its properties in Properties.

-5. In Rectangle > Fill color, set the color to transparent light gray (#28e7e7e7) in Hex.
+• Fill color to transparent light gray (#28e7e7e7).
 You can also use the color picker to set the color.

-12. In Alignment H, select the Left button to align the text horizontally to the left.
+• Alignment H to left to align the text horizontally to the left.

-13. In Padding > Horizontal > Left, set the padding in the field between background border and text to 50.
+8. In Properties > Padding > Horizontal > Left, set the padding in the field between background border and text to 50.

 Your button should now look something like this: